FasterXML/jackson-datatype-jsr310/README.md

 ### Registering module

-As of Jackson 2.2, `Module`s can be automatically discovered using the Java 6 Service Provider Interface (SPI) feature.
+Starting with Jackson 2.2, `Module`s can be automatically discovered using the Java 6 Service Provider Interface (SPI) feature.
 You can activate this by instructing an `ObjectMapper` to find and register all `Module`s:

 ```java